-The Control of Substances Hazardous to Health (COSHH) Regulations 2002 state that exposure to hazardous substances must be avoided completely, or adequately controlled where this is not practicable.
+The Control of Substances Hazardous to Health (COSHH) Regulations 2002 (as amended) state that exposure to hazardous substances must be avoided completely, or adequately controlled where this is not practicable.
 The Regulations require control measures to follow a strict hierarchy and engineering solutions must be applied for the control of exposure before the use of personal protective equipment is considered.

 Summary of Departmental Responsibilities: